Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 #### Setting classroom information

+Our initial `1.0.0` release of the connector is based on the following assumptions:

+- The `PrimaryContract.Department.DisplayName` corresponds to the assigned classroom for the student.
+- The `PrimaryContract.Organization.Name` corresponds to the name of the school.
+- The `PrimaryContract.StartDate` represents the date when the school year is scheduled to commence.

+> [!IMPORTANT]
+> In the Netherlands, the date when the school year is scheduled to commence typically is on the 1st of August of the current year.

 We have learned that, by creating the user account with the attribute `isStudent = true`, we are able to -simultaneously- create the student account.
 See also: [Creating user and student accounts](#creating-user-and-student-accounts)

-Subsequently, a student account must be assigned a `studentInDepartments` entity, which contains information about the classroom and, by extension, the school year.
+Subsequently, a student account can be assigned a `studentInDepartments` entity, which contains information about the classroom and, by extension, the school and school year.
 This assignment can only be achieved by performing a lookup and matching equivalent data.

 The following data is available to us in HelloID: